premchander-revature/interviewquestions/java-questions/05-ExceptionHandling.md

 <blockquote>

-Final is a keyword and it can be used to mark a variable "unchangeable" .
+final is a keyword and it can be used to mark a variable "unchangeable" .
 Actually, it is used to apply restrictions on class, method and variable.
 Final class can't be inherited, final method can't be overridden and final variable value can't be changed.

 Finally is a code block.
 It is used with try-catch block for handling exception. finally code block will be executed whether exception is handled or not

 </blockquote>